-From Los Angeles and San Francisco to Chicago, New York, Miami and almost every PACE-enabled state in between, CounterpointeSRE has directly supported clean and energy-efficient building infrastructure with our investment capital.
+Across the nation, CounterpointeSRE has directly supported clean and energy-efficient building infrastructure with our investment capital.

-A developer was able to deploy $13.7 million in PACE financing during mid-construction, with much of the assessment attributed to completed structural work related to seismic resiliency.
+This San Diego area property deployed $13.7 million in PACE financing during mid-construction, with much of the assessment attributed to completed structural work related to seismic resiliency.

 Urban Green Roof